POETRY FORMS AND TERMINOLOGY

 Quatrain

-From The Craft of Poetry, a poetry course devised by Vince Gotera and Damon McLaughlin.
+From The Craft of Poetry, hosted by Vince Gotera.
 Includes a discussion of the pantoum.

 Sestina

-From The Craft of Poetry, a poetry course devised by Vince Gotera and Damon McLaughlin
+From The Craft of Poetry, hosted by Vince Gotera.

 Sestina